NIVANorge/Mobius2/docs/mobius2docs/advanced_concepts.md

 Every state variable also picks up index set dependencies from all other state variables they depend on.
 This can include
 * Access of the value of the other state variable in code.
 * Quantities depend on any fluxes affecting them.
+All index set dependencies are propagated down the dependency graph between state variables.

 A state variable can only access parameters, input series and state variables from compartments that are distributed over a subset of the index sets of its own compartment.
 This rule is about the distribution of the compartment declarations, not the potentially smaller actual distributions of the state variables.
 This is because otherwise it would be ambiguous what index we are looking at in the excess index sets.